Skip to main content

 Essential Components for Ensuring Local Comprehensive Assessment Systems are Culturally Relevant and Equitable: This document serves to support supervisory unions and/or school districts (SUs/SDs) as they refine their local comprehensive assessment systems (LCAS) to ensure that assessments are equitable and culturally relevant.

+Strengthening Local Assessment Systems for Personalized, Proficiency-Based Education: Strategies and Tools for Professional Learning includes a variety of resources that can be used to create high-quality local comprehensive systems of assessments.
 A webinar related to the report, Strengthening Local Assessment Systems for Personalized, Proficiency-Based Education: Strategies and Tools for Professional Learning, was recorded by Aurora Institute on January 14, 2021.
 Additionally, here is a link to the related slide deck.

-Additional Local Comprehensive Assessment System Resources
+Additional Local Comprehensive Assessment System Resource

 Performance Assessments

-Jay McTighe Visits Performance Assessment PLC
+Jay McTighe Visits the Performance Assessment Peer Learning Community

 Facilitating a Peer Learning Community